 A terrific example of the effectiveness of social advertising is Ezra.
 He made 520 eCommerce sales worth $41,254.34 in revenue by spending $775.50 on promoted pins.

 Wouldn’t you love that kind of ROI?

-In 2016, the increase in interest around products on social media will give birth to social commerce.
+Now, the increase in interest around products on social media will give birth to social commerce.
 You’ll see ‘buy now’ buttons on all major social platforms to smooth mobile transactions.